JasonKEllis/BCITree/README.md

 ## Explanation of Index
 We at BCITree wanted to create a single value to help determine a neighbourhood's level of urban forestry and how close it is to meeting the 3-30-300 goal.
 To acomplish this task, we gathered the percent of people within a park's service area, the percent of people able to see three trees, and the canopy cover percent.
 The canopy cover value first had to be normalized, as a value of 30% or more represented the neighbourhood hitting the goal of canopy coverage.
 The canopy coverage percent was divided by 30 with any values above 1, meaning a canopy coverage of more than 30%, being changed to 1 to signify they have met the goal.
 The two previous percent values along with the normalized canopy coverage value were then averaged to obtain a final index value.
 This index could also be seen as a percentage as it represents how close a neighbourhood is to meeting the 3-30-300 goal of urban forestry equity.

+## User Guide

+## Picture of Canopy Cover extent chart
+Located on the top left of the app, a pie chart is automatically updated as the user views around the map.
+Just wait a few seconds to let the chart load, and it will display the breakdown of tree types in the map's extent

+## Picture of buttons on top right
+Please use these buttons to navigate to our various sources.
+The website

 ## General Workflow Processes
 #### Visible Trees Analysis Workflow
 Part I: Create TreeTops point layer